cotes2020/jekyll-theme-chirpy/_posts/en/2018-11-18-ambilight.md

 ---
-title: "Ambilight monitor : Adding backlight to my screen"
+title: "Ambilight monitor : Adding backlight to a screen"
-description: "A cheap solution to add ambilight technology to my monitor."
+description: "A cheap solution to add ambilight technology to a monitor."
 date: 2018-11-18
 categories: [Embedded]
 media_subpath: /assets/img/posts/ambilight